Designations Congruent with Things: A Correspondence In Two Parts

 I should just trash this whole thing.

-The drift is weird, Mako, am I right?
+The Drift is weird, Mako, am I right?
 It’s even weirder when you do it wrong.
 Do it badly.
 Type in a voltage cheat code.
 I named the program Konami, because I’m secretly a nerd.
 You might not know this about me.
 Tell no one.

 Anyway, I’m doing great.
 How are you?
 Are you famous?
 Hermann won’t let me watch the news, because—